-It’s a peculiar phenomenon: humans are simultaneously trying to survive and kill ourselves off.
+It’s an odd phenomenon: humans are simultaneously trying to survive and kill ourselves off.

 Exhibit A: WebMD has millions of viewers a month.

 Exhibit B: Cheetos.

 Albeit funny, and kind of odd, I also recognize the tragedy of our dual drives to survive and self-destruct.
 Because deep down, I think most of us probably want to live — as long as possible, without debilitating illness.